Bac Ha Sunday Market Northern Vietnam

 Pet or food?
 Not sure…

-Finally I worked my way back to the pig and dog market.
-Yes – in Vietnam they eat dog – as they do in many other countries.
+Finally, I worked my way back to the pig and dog market.
+Yes – in Vietnam, they eat dogs – as they do in many other countries.
 It was strange – it was just a bunch of people standing around with their dogs and pigs – waiting for someone to come up and inspect them and hopefully buy them.
 Our guide did tell us that not all of the dogs were used for food – some were being sold as pets.
 I’m not sure if he just told us that to make us feel better or not.
 He went on to say that the more ‘western’ looking dogs were used as pets and sold for about $10.
 The other dogs were used as food – and sold for about $3.

 Dog Market - Bac Ha Sunday Market Northern Vietnam